tiloio/lokal-auth/readme.md

 ## Todos

-- [] load user from session storage
+- [x] load user from local storage
   - [] add adapter and encoding to User class to be able to save and load workspaces
   - [] save and load workspaces to adapter